Arizona vs. Michigan State: Odds, spread, over/under - November 23

 Arizona vs. Michigan State: Odds, spread, over/under and other Vegas lines - November 23

-The Arizona Wildcats (5-0) will be trying to build on a four-game home winning run when hosting the Michigan State Spartans (3-2) on Thursday, November 23, 2023 at Acrisure Arena.
-It airs at 4:00 PM ET on FOX.
+The Arizona Wildcats (5-0) welcome in the Michigan State Spartans (3-2) after winning four straight home games.
+It begins at 4:00 PM ET on Thursday, November 23, 2023.

-In this article, you will find odds and spreads for the Arizona vs. Michigan State matchup across multiple sportsbooks.
+In this article, you will take a look at the spread and odds across multiple sportsbooks for the Arizona vs. Michigan State matchup.

 Arizona vs. Michigan State Game Info